Revolutionary Confederation of Anarcho-Syndicalists: Formation and growth

 When the Ukrainian anarchist movement began to experience a resurgence during the 1980s, some within the nascent movement began to criticise it for its "lack of strategy".
-Anarchist groups and individuals in the southeastern city of Donetsk came together in order to form a new organisation, in order to provide an alternative to what they saw as a "chaotic movement".
+Anarchist groups and individuals in the southeastern city of Donetsk came together to form a new organisation, in order to provide an alternative to what they saw as a "chaotic movement".
 The RKAS was established in Donetsk in 1994, and within a few years had grown and spread throughout Ukraine.

 The RKAS quickly joined the nascent Ukrainian workers' movements, gaining particular prominence within the Donbas miners' unions and strike committees.
 They published a number of publications, notably including the newspaper Anarchy, which ran for most of the organisation's existence.
 They also published the Anarcho-Syndicalist Newsletter & Analytical Bulletin, as well as ones with specific focuses, such as the workers' newspaper Voice of Labour, the student newspaper Unity and the youth magazine Revolutionary Ukraine.

 It was also active in cooperative initiatives, transport workers' unions, and the student movement; and was noted for its summer training camps and engagement in street fights against the Ukrainian far-right.
 The RKAS militias, known as the Black Guard, was established along federalist lines and trained in martial arts.
 Its educational initiatives, aiming to create an anarcho-syndicalist subculture in Ukraine, involved establishing an Anarchist School.
 The RKAS also attempted to establish an all-Ukrainian anarcho-syndicalist union, which they planned to be called the "General Confederation of Anarcho-Syndicalist Labour" (CGT-AU), but this project was eventually halted as the conditions in Ukraine changed.

 By the turn of the 21st century, the organisation counted 2,000 active members.
 It grew to such an extent that it established short-lived international chapters in Georgia and Israel, and counted supporters in Russia and Bulgaria.
 Although expected to affiliate with the International Workers' Association (IWA), it was never on the organisation's agenda during its early years.
 In 2001, the RKAS instead supported the establishment of the International Libertarian Solidarity (ILS), as well as its successor – the Anarkismo network – in 2003.
 The RKAS entered into organisational remission the following year, but reconstituted itself by 2007 with the publication of a new programme inspired by the statues of the Industrial Workers of the World (IWW).